newatoms/beta/_private/pitches/stby.md

 ### Method

-We can show what research they do in small projects.
+We can show what aspects of the research helps small projects going forward.

 ### Outcome